-You should write the two missing functions in the brute force key analyzer.
-Compile your program and test it on the file sample.enc.
+You should modify analyze.cpp by writing code bodies for the two missing functions.
+Type make bruteforce to compile the modified brute force analyzer, and test it on the file sample.enc.
+It was encrypted using the furnished keyshares file and key indices 4 and 31.